 Take an Online Class

 Work on Your Lawn or Garden – Another thing to be Productive in this Coronavirus Pandemic

 With the coronavirus lingering, having to distance oneself from others for at least one meter is recommended – if not required.
 But this does not mean that you are supposed to be cooped up inside your house.
 Given the weather, you can do some lawn work and grass weeding.
 Maintain your lawn or garden by trimming the bushes and preparing a box for your plants and blooming flowers.
-You can also actually add plants in your garden; go plant some seeds and watch them grow through time.
+You can also actually add plants to your garden; go plant some seeds and watch them grow through time.

 Take Up a Hobby

 If you are not into these things, open up your cabinets and look for your art supplies to paint some watercolor sunsets.
 You can do many things with all the time in your hands while you are inside the house; study movie editing with what software you have, start reading the book you have been putting off, take an online class for your well-being such as yoga classes or meditation classes, unleash your inner bartender and craft some new drinks you can think of, decorate your own cake!
 The sky’s the limit, try out anything you find interesting.

 With everything going digital during this pandemic lockdown, even if you can’t go visit museums you can actually have a virtual tour inside it!
-Many institutions are making advancements to technology wherein you can watch a live stream of a concert or an opera that you want, listen to e-books or podcasts.
+Many institutions are making advancements in technology wherein you can watch a live stream of a concert or an opera that you want, and listen to e-books or podcasts.
 Companies have also invested and innovated different technologies so that they can still serve people in the comfort of their homes; there are so many ways to enjoy the outside without actually going out thanks to the technology that we have right now.

 Complete a Home Inventory

 After compiling these photos and videos, upload them on a cloud-based storage program so you can access them whenever and wherever you want as long as there is an internet connection.
 After that, check up on your insurance coverage and make sure that it is enough to cover your assets, and also take note of the upgrades that you have done on your home.
 It would also be nice to review or look into specific insurance policies that could cover your valuable items such as jewelry, electronics, musical instruments, or art.